Abhi-1725/ROS/README.md

 # ROS

-Control, Reactive and Mapping samples of ROS
+Control (velocity and angular velocity), Reactive (laser, colora, obstacle avoidance and basic navigation) and Mapping( SLAM of robotic platform) samples of ROS